rabbitmq/rabbitmq-website/site/tutorial-six-python.md

   * (15) Next we subscribe to the 'callback' queue, so that we can receive RPC responses.
-  * (19) The callback executed on every response is doing very simple job, for every response message if the `correlation_id` is known, it saves the response in 'requests' dictionary.
+  * (19) The callback executed on every response is doing very simple job, for every response message if the `correlation_id` is the one we're looking for.
+If so, it saves the response in `self.response`.
-  * (24) Next, we define our main `call` method - it does the actual RPC request.
+  * (23) Next, we define our main `call` method - it does the actual RPC request.
-  * (25) In this method, first we generate an unique `correlation_id` number and save it in the 'requests' dictionary.
+  * (24) In this method, first we generate an unique `correlation_id` number and save it - the 'on_response' callback function will use this value to catch the appropriate response.
-  * (27) Next, we publish the request message, with two properties:
+  * (26) Next, we publish the request message, with two properties:
     `reply_to` and `correlation_id`.
-  * (34) At this point we just wait until the proper response message appears.
+  * (33) At this point we can sit back and wait until the proper response arrives.
-  * (36) And finally when we have received the response, we need to clean up the 'requests' dictionary and return the response to the user.
+  * (35) And finally we return the response back to the user.

 Our RPC service is now ready.
 We can start the server: